Herbse/LauraBot/WIKI/ChatScript-System-Functions-Manual.md

 to allow that or the space notation to be considered equivalent (unless your source or substring is literally an underscore only).

+If you want to find a newline or tab character, then pass in the string `\n` or `\t`.
+That will find an actual ascii character of such.
+If you want to find the ascii string `\n`, then use \\n and \\t to find them.
+Normal scripts don't have ascii newline or tab in them.
+You wrote the backslashed characters and they are converted to the appropriate ascii characters on output to the user.
+But if you have read data from an external source, it will likely be the actual ascii characters.

 ### `^flags ( word )`